 With more than a decade of lessons learned from helping schools implement native plant gardens, I’d like to offer some of the following management practices to make native plant gardens more visually appealing to the general public.

 - Define Garden Goals – Wildlife habitat in general?
 Single species habitat (e.g., monarch)?
 Rain garden?
 High profile or in backyard?
 Prairie or woodland?

-- Start Small – Hand irrigation to establish plants in the first year is important as well as establishing a regular weeding routine takes time.
+- Start Small – I plan for about one plant per 2-3 square feet.
+Hand irrigation to establish plants in the first year is important as well as establishing a regular weeding routine takes time.
 Keep the workload manageable.
 You can always enlarge/add more gardens later.

 - Prepare the Site – Eradicate existing perennials with a couple of Glyphosate treatments in summer, especially important for getting rid of weed enemy #1, Bermuda grass.

 - Consider Height Proportions – Think about being able to see layers of plants.
 Island gardens are visually more appealing with shorter plants and there are many short to medium height native options to consider.
 Gardens against building walls do allow for taller vegetation in the back.

 - Add Hardscaping – Include features such as bird baths, feeders, houses, artwork, and benches for human enjoyment.

 - Get Edgy – Establish the boundary where weeding meets mowing.
 A flexible edge such as flat pieces of limestone is a favorite.
 A visible edge also conveys that this garden is purposeful.